-OJJDP will rate applications that proceed to peer review on a 100-point scale, based on the following point values:
+OJJDP will rate applications that proceed to peer review on a 100-point scale, based on the following point values for the selection criteria:

-- 1. Statement of the Problem/Program (20 points) - 2.
-Performance Measures Requirements (20 points) - 3.
-Program Design and Implementation (30 points) - 4.
-Capabilities/Competencies (20 points) - 5.
-Budget (10 points)
+- 1. Statement of the Problem (15 points) - 2.
+Performance Measures Requirements (15 points) - 3.
+Program Design and Implementation (40 points) - 4.
+Capabilities and Competencies (15 points) - 5.
+Budget (15 points)

-See "What an Application is Expected To Include," page 10, for descriptions of the above criteria.
+See "What an Application Is Expected To Include," page 10, for descriptions of the above criteria.